So much for that layoff.

 As for the rival Michigan State Spartans, they’ve been atrocious straight up and against the spread.
 MSU is tied for the third-worst mark against the spread at 4-15.
 Of course, a Michigan fan who has a deep-seated hatred for MSU could have had quite a profitable year by backing the Wolverines and fading the Spartans at every opportunity.

-Bettors in Michigan now have the opportunity to wager from their mobile devices thanks to the state's recent online sports betting and Internet casino launch, making it easier to wager on Michigan or MSU basketball.
+Bettors in Michigan now have the opportunity to wager from their mobile devices thanks to the state's recent online sports betting and Michigan online casino launch, making it easier to wager on Michigan or MSU basketball.